hakanonal/mastermind/README.md

     - add user input functionallty.
 - So curentlly the code is not working.
 Work is in progess...
 - [This](https://bnbasilio.medium.com/mastermind-a-how-to-in-python-7b80ca9809ab) article has a good algorithm to find the feedback array check provideFeedback method in the article.

+#### 06.12.2020

+- Let's continue with the previous list.
+I want to create the game without ai right now.
+So I need
+    - code the game rules
+    - figure out metrics.
+    - print the board
+- While coding I find a way to host the game for pıblic.
+I will use [this](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb) method.
+I'll check that later.
+- Could not work on this properlly...

+#### 07.12.2020

+- Will continue now...